chaitu65c/reddit_guide/README.md

 If something you worked on had impact(reduced company cost by x%, etc), definitely mention it.
 Recruiters love seeing if your work was able to help someone or a company.
 Expect to be tested on anything you put on your resume.
 If you don’t think you can answer questions about a skill, tech, or experience on your resume, don’t bother putting it in.

-- **Make sure to add these items in your resume:** Name, School, GPA (unless its less than 3.0), Work Experience, Projects, Skills (one line for languages, one line for tools/platforms are what I’ve seen the most), relevant links (GitHub, Website, Portfolio)
+- **Make sure to add these items in your resume:** Name, School, GPA (unless its less than 3.0), Work Experience, Projects, Skills (one line for languages, one line for tools/platforms are what I’ve seen the most), relevant links (GitHub, Website, Portfolio).

 - **Take out any old or irrelevant experience.** Nobody cares about that Tic Tac Toe game you made in high school.